jsloan3/brickbot/README.md

 If it isn't a package issue, feel free to [make an issue](https://github.com/jsloan3/brickbot/issues) or [fix it yourself](https://github.com/jsloan3/brickbot/pulls).

 ## TODO:
+- Support for multiple guilds (currently only supports one at a time)
 - Youtube playlist support
 - Internet radio
 - Support for other sources (spotify playlist to youtube conversion)